-In order to qualify for an award under the Program, Petitioners must prove either: 1) that JD suffered a Table Injury--i.e., an injury falling within the Vaccine Injury Table--corresponding to one of her vaccinations, or 2) that she suffered an injury that was actually caused by a vaccine.
+In order to qualify for an award under the Program, Petitioners must prove either: 1) that LD suffered a "Table Injury"--i.e., an injury falling within the Vaccine Injury Table--corresponding to one of his vaccinations, or 2) that he suffered an injury that was "actually caused" by a vaccine.
 See 42 U.S.C. §§ 300aa-13(a)(1)(A) and 300aa-11(c)(1).

-Petitioners do not claim that JD suffered a "Table Injury," and in my examination of the filed medical records, I did not find in the record any evidence that JD suffered a "Table Injury."7
+Petitioners do not claim that LD suffered a "Table Injury," and in my examination of the filed medical records, I did not find in the record any evidence that LD suffered a "Table Injury."

 The legal standard to establish "actual causation" of an injury by a vaccine requires that a petitioner must present "1) a medical theory causally connecting the vaccination and the injury; 2) a logical sequence of cause and effect showing that the vaccination was the reason for the injury; and 3) a showing of a proximal temporal relationship between vaccination and injury."
 Althen v.
-HHS, 418 F.3d 1274, 1278 (Fed.
-Cir.
+HHS, 418 F.3d 1274, 1278 (Fed.Cir.
 2005).

 Under the statute, a petitioner may not be given a Program award based solely on the petitioner's claims alone.
 Rather, the petition must be supported by either medical records or by the opinion of a competent physician.
 42 U.S.C. § 300aa-13(a)(1).
-In this case, the records do not contain a medical expert's opinion or any other evidence indicating that JD's autism, or any other condition, was caused by her varicella vaccine.
-No physician expressed such an opinion in the records that I reviewed, and the petitioners have not pointed to any place in the records where any physician stated such an opinion.
-Here, because the medical records do not support the petitioners' claim, a medical opinion must be offered in support.
+In this case, the records do not contain a medical expert's opinion, or any other evidence, indicating that LD's condition was caused by the varicella vaccine.
+No physician expressed such an opinion in the records that I reviewed, and the Petitioners have not pointed to any place in the records where any physician stated such an opinion.
+Thus, because the medical records do not seem to support the Petitioners' claim, a medical opinion must be offered in support.
 Petitioners, however, have offered no such opinion.